Send us a message

-Susan Harrison, Commercial Property Associate based at our Chichester, West Sussex, office, has produced this article to advise clients on a recent court case surrounding Commercial Lease Renewals.
-Contact Susan Harrison or a member of our Commercial Property Team if you require further legal advise.
+Susan Harrison, Commercial Property Associate based at our Chichester, West Sussex, office has produced this article to advise clients on a recent court case surrounding Commercial Lease Renewals.
+Contact Susan Harrison or a member of our Commercial Property Team if you require further legal advice.

 A tenant of a business lease has a statutory right to a lease renewal at the end of the contractual term.
 A landlord can oppose the tenant's statutory right to a lease renewal on any of the grounds set out in section 30(1) of the LTA 1954.

 Section 30(1)(f) (Ground (f)) of the LTA 1954 states that the landlord can oppose a lease renewal if:

 ”... on the termination of the current tenancy the landlord intends to demolish or reconstruct the premises comprised in the holding or a substantial part of those premises or to carry out substantial work of construction on the holding or part thereof that he could not reasonably do so without obtaining possession of the holding.”

 Reliance on Ground (f) has been tested in the courts on previous occasions and the courts have required that the landlord must do more than merely state that it will demolish or reconstruct the premises.
 The intention must have moved “out of the zone of contemplation” and into “the valley of decision” (Cunliffe v Goodman 2 KB 237).

 The landlord’s motive in opposing the lease renewal on Ground (f) is irrelevant provided that the landlord has a genuine intention to carry out the works (Fisher v Taylor’s Furnishing Stores Ltd 2 WLR 985).